progmaticltd/homebox/docs/codeofconduct.md

 There is already a lot of excellent projects on the internet to help emails self-hosting, and I am providing links in the [index page](index.md).

-This one is different in the approach used, and I do not want to deviate.
+This one is different in the approach used.
 It is made to be unobtrusive with a standard Debian distribution, stable and highly secure.

+Documentation file are written using markdown, 120 characters wide.

 ## Security